nuclearczy/SVM_and_CNN_on_Fashion_MNIST_Dataset/README.md

 20 | 90.61 % | 110.11 mins

 Time consumption based on NVIDIA GTX 1080 (CUDA 10.2).
 The accuracy start to converge after approximately 15 epochs.
-Due to time consumption is much higher when using other CNN models, so here only Resnet18 is usd to run the epoch test.
+Time consumption is much higher when using other CNN models, so only Resnet18 is usd to run the epoch test.